 The Scrotum: Temperature Regulation for Sperm

 The scrotum is a loose, wrinkled sac of skin located below and behind the penis, housing the testicles, nerves, and blood vessels.
-Its primary role in the male reproductive system: functions is to regulate testicular temperature, as sperm production requires a cooler environment than the body’s core temperature.
+Its primary role in the male reproductive system is to regulate testicular temperature, as sperm production requires a cooler environment than the body’s core temperature.
 The scrotum achieves this through specialized muscles, such as the cremaster and dartos, which contract or relax to move the testicles closer to or farther from the body.
-This dynamic adjustment ensures optimal conditions for sperm development, making the scrotum an essential component of the structure of male reproductive system.
+This dynamic adjustment ensures optimal conditions for sperm development, making the scrotum an essential component of the structure of the male reproductive system.

 The scrotum’s loose structure also provides flexibility, allowing it to adapt to physical activity or environmental changes.
 Its rich network of nerves and blood vessels supports the testicles’ functions, ensuring they remain healthy and productive.
 This intricate design underscores the scrotum’s role in maintaining reproductive efficiency.